 If you live in the United States, you can legally and safely use Venmo to fund your offshore gambling, provided you’re at least 18 years of age and use only the most reputable licensed and regulated international operators.
 There are no federal offshore gambling laws that bar access to these venues.

-The Venmo betting sites listed on this page accept most US players, and only two states – WA and CT – have nominal laws against offshore gambling.
-However, these laws are apparently unenforced, and all top-rated online casinos, sportsbooks, and poker sites take players from both states.
+The Venmo betting sites listed on this page accept most US players, and only the state of WA has nominal laws against offshore gambling.
+However, these laws are apparently unenforced, and all top-rated online casinos, sportsbooks, and poker sites take players from Washington.
 Still, you should abide by all local gambling laws when participating in real-money online gambling.